Valleys of Vernon County

 Getting there: Westby is half an hour southeast of La Crosse.

-2023 events: Feb.
-3-4, Snowflake Ski-Jumping Tournament in Westby.
-May 20-21, Syttende Mai in Westby.
-June, Midsummer Fest at Norskedalen.
-July 8, Driftless Music Festival in Viroqua.
-Aug.
-17-19, Larryfest folk-music festival near La Farge.
+Annual events: First weekend of February, Snowflake Ski-Jumping Tournament in Westby.
+Weekend closest to May 17, Syttende Mai in Westby.
+Mid-June, Midsummer Fest at Norskedalen.
+Mid-July, Driftless Music Festival in Viroqua.
+Mid-August, Larryfest folk-music festival near La Farge.
 Second weekend of October, Civil War Experience at Norskedalen, with battle skirmishes (for more, see Civil War, up close).

 Accommodations: The Westby House Victorian Inn has five rooms and two suites in a guesthouse.